Monday, December 17, 2018

 (Dirs.
 Bob Persichetti, Peter Ramsey, & Rodney Rothman, 2018)

-I keep thinking is called INTO THE SPIDEY-VERSE because when I was a kid, my introduction to the character was on the The Electric Company, a kids show on PBS.
+I keep thinking this is called INTO THE SPIDEY-VERSE because when I was a kid, my introduction to the character was on the The Electric Company, a kids show on PBS.
 The program featured the first live-action version of Spider-Man appearing in skits called “Spidey Super Stories.”
 This happened in the mid ‘70s, so yeah, I’m old.

 But I’m not too old to appreciate Sony’s first feature-length animated Spider-Man movie as it’s a zippy, kinetic, and even psychedelic ride with a likable lead in the form of Shameik Moore voicing Miles Morales.
 Actually, maybe we should consider Morales to be the co lead, as, you know, this a Spider-Man film.